-Nonhuman primates may be imported into California upon application and receipt of a permit issued by VPHS, which can be obtained by following the
+Nonhuman primates (NHP) may be imported into California only by permit issued by VPHS.
+A permit can be obtained by following the procedures below:

 1. Verify that the animal compound is a current VPHS-approved quarantine facility (not applicable for Nonresident Short-term Exhibition and Re-Entry permits).